sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

 Not as a reference to Facebook's head company but as _meta architecture_.
 Which means architecting about architecture or rather the generic architecture principles that can be applied independently of the project.

-It usually features guidelines, policies, key concepts and mechanisms explanation and so on...
+It usually features guidelines, policies, key concepts and mechanisms' explanation and so on...
 For example:
   - codestyle or preferred syntax.
   - framework to use when starting.